Composable Customer Data Platform (CDP)

 Traditionally, last-touch, MMM, MTA, and testing results were all used to separately measure marketing’s effectiveness.
 While each approach had its advantages (and limitations), they seldom agreed, leading to frustration.

-Unified Marketing Measurement (UMM) integrates testing, marketing mix modeling, and multi-touch attribution into a single, reproducible system built on a near-real-time longitudinal human record (LHR) inside a composable marketing data lake.
+Unified Marketing Measurement (UMM) integrates incrementality testing, marketing mix modeling, and multi-touch attribution into a single, reproducible and holistic system built on a near-real-time longitudinal human record (LHR) inside a composable marketing data lake.

 For brands and companies that have not started with marketing effectiveness, starting with a UMM approach saves future model integration headaches, and isn’t much more difficult than standing up an MTA or MMM on their own.